 - Mix the pizza dough.
 Once your yeast has “proofed,” add the olive oil, salt and about 1 ½ cups of flour.
-Using a paddle or dough hook, mix until all the ingredients are completely combined.
+Mix with a paddle or dough hook until all the ingredients are completely combined.
 Add in the rest of the flour, about a ¼ cup at a time until the dough pulls away from the edges of the bowl.

 - Shape into a dough ball.
 Mix on low speed for another 1-2 minutes until the dough is nice and smooth, then transfer to a lightly floured surface and shape the dough into a ball.

 - Let the dough rest.
 If you are making the dough ahead, wrap it tightly with plastic wrap and store in the fridge overnight.
 Otherwise, cover the bowl with a kitchen towel and let it rest in a warm place for about 15-30 minutes, or until doubled in size.

 - Shape the pizza.
 Spray a large baking sheet or a round pizza pie pan with non-stick cooking oil.
 Place the dough in the middle of the baking dish and use your flat palm to stretch and shape the pizza dough to the edges of the baking dish and roughly ¼" to ⅓" thick.
 If your dough is tough to work with, simply let it rest for a minute or two and it will relax enough to work with.

 - Add toppings.
 Add your favorite sauce, toppings and cheeses, and brush the edges with olive oil or melted butter.

 - Bake.
 For a thin-crust pizza, bake for about 15-20 minutes, or until the edges are golden brown and the cheese has melted.